jeremyandrews/netgrasp/docs/README.md

 in listings, alerts and notifications.
 Custom names are attached to the MAC address, as well as to the MAC and IP address pair.

 Identifiation is a two-step process.

-First, find the ID associated with the device you want to identify.
-Second, set a custom name for that ID.
+1. Find the ID associated with the device. (`netgrasp identify`)
+1. Set a custom name for that ID. (`netgrasp identify --set`)

 During step one, you can use the same filters documented earlier for listing devices.
+For example:

 ### List IDs of all unidentified devices
-`netgraspctl identify`
+`netgrasp identify`

 ### List IDs of all devices, even if already identified
-`netgraspctl identify -a`
+`netgrasp identify -a`

 ### List IDs of all Apple devices
-`netgraspctl identify -av apple`
+`netgrasp identify -av apple`

 ### Set custom name for ID
-`netgraspctl --set 4 "my iPhone"`
+`netgrasp --set 4 "my iPhone"`

 # Configuration

 Netgrasp will look for its configuration file at the following paths:
 ```
-  /etc/netgraspd.cfg, /usr/local/etc/netgraspd.cfg, ~/.netgraspd.cfg, ./netgraspd.cfg
+  /etc/netgrasp.cfg, /usr/local/etc/netgrasp.cfg, ~/.netgrasp.cfg, ./netgrasp.cfg
 ```

 ## [Listen]